abstractionjackson/media-consumption-tracker/README.md

-# Happiness Vibe Tracker 🌟
+# Eyeballs In

-A simple Next.js application for tracking daily happiness levels using JSON Schema validation.
+Happiness by Media Consumed - A Next.js application for tracking daily happiness levels and media consumption.

 ## Data Schema